JeromeGoodrich/todo/README.md

 *delete_list* or *dl* will delete a specified list
 Example: `dl -l new_list`

-*save* will save your list to a printable txt file
+*save* will save your list to a printable .txt file in the Lists directory
 Example: `save -l new_list`

 # Options